-We discovered and detailed coercions previously undiscussed in the literature-INALIENABLE POSSESSION, NATURAL ATOM, DEGREE.

-Separating type of coercion from the syntactic trigger of coercion allowed us to summarize the ways in which meaning is shifted between non-countable and countable instances.

-While we certainly haven't found all instances, our dataset is large enough to capture the major coercion types their frequencies.
+- ► We discovered and detailed coercions previously undiscussed in the literature, including DEGREE and NATURAL ATOM. - ➤ Separating type of coercion from the syntactic trigger of coercion allowed us to summarize the ways in which meaning is shifted between non-countable and countable instances. - While we certainly haven't found all instances, our dataset is large enough to capture the major coercion types their frequencies.